demeralde/cli-esp-trainer/README.md

 - Coloured text
 - Pretty table to display results

-#### Future
+#### Future ideas

-- Ability to skip a trial
+- Improved number selection prompt
-- Customise amount of trials
+- Customise amount of trials or or number range to select from
+- Ability to skip trials
-- Export results into .csv file
+- Export results into .csv file (or maybe SQLite DB)
-- Visualise improvements in results over time with charts
+- Visualise improvements in results over time with pretty ASCII charts
 - Interactive shell (so you can play again without needing to reload the script)
 - `--help` command to provide info from the terminal
 - Code quality improvements (tests, linting)
+- CI/CD
+- Info website for the CLI
-- Website
+- Progressive web app
 - Public leaderboards
+- Plot different variables (such as your meditation experience or a rating on how you're feeling), to see how this correlates with results
+- Seamless integration with my upcoming meditation app's API (so some of these variables can be inferred)
+- Public statistics for open parapsychology research
+- Settings menu
+- Ability to abort game and go back to the menu
+- Toggle between different themes
+- CLI animations
+- General ASCII art
+- 8-bit sound effects
+- `cmatrix` Easter egg if you make a shit tonne of hits
+- Gamble on your success with crypto
+- IRC channel to meet like-minded panpsychists and the like
+- Tarot deck CLI app of the same style as this project

 ### Scientific evidence 🧪